CoffeeNova/Epam.CDP.D2-D3/README.md

 -attempt: attempt count to read image files before throw exception.

+05. Message Queues

+I've used MS Azure ServiceBus library to implement this module.
+Also this module has changes from module#9 AOP in the FileFormatterService project.

 06. Advanced Xml

 I've decided to realize this module as class library with single class for each task.

+07. Debugging

+Solution contains a simple code-generator which replicate the behavior of the CrackMe.exe program.

+08. Profiling and Optimization

+About task#4:
+Unhandled exception was thrown from result() method.
+I've used 'DebugDiag2 Analysis' tool analyze dump file.
+Then I manually fixed the problem by wrapping this method in try..catch.

 09. Aspect-oriented programming